-- Target 10.1: Across 119 countries with data available prior to the pandemic, more than half of them have achieved income growth of the bottom 40% of the population at a rate higher than the national average.
-Sparse data from the pandemic suggest that two-thirds of 50 countries have experienced shared prosperity post-2019, driven by Northern America and Europe where in many countries, transfers mitigated the economic impacts of the pandemic on the bottom of distributions. - Target 10.2: For the 53 countries with information in 2015 and 2020, on average, the share of people living below half the median has declined by 1 percentage point, from 13.4% to 12.5%.
-This trend continued during COVID-19, in large part because of generous social assistance programs implemented in several countries.
-Yet the share living below half the median remains worryingly high in many countries: In 17 countries, more than 20% of the population lives below half the national median. - Target 10.4: The share of economic output earned by workers has experienced a sizeable decline in the last 15 years, from 54.1% in 2004 to 52.6% in 2019.
-This decline represents \$590 (PPP) per worker on average.
-As earnings from work are particularly important for the less well-off and vulnerable, and as lower-income workers have been disproportionately impacted by the crisis, the observed decline is disconcerting. - Target 10.7: IOM's Missing Migrants Project has recorded 54,127 deaths on migratory routes worldwide since 2015, of which 6,878 were recorded in 2022.
-However, the real number of lives lost is certainly higher. - O The number of people displaced from their countries due to war, conflict, persecution, human rights violations, and public disorder has increased annually for over a decade.
-By mid-2022 there were 32.5 million refugees worldwide, among 103 million forcibly displaced persons.
-By the same time, the ratio of refugees to every 100,000 people has risen to 398, an 87% increase from 2015, as forced displacement continues to rise. - O Globally, in 2021, 62.3% of 138 countries with data reported having a wide range of policies to facilitate orderly, safe, regular and responsible migration and mobility of people, defined as having policy measures for 80% or more of the 30 sub-categories under the six domains of the indicator. - Target 10.c: The global average cost of sending \$200 in remittances decreased from 9.3% in 2011, to 7.42% in 2016 and 6.3% in 2021, which remains more than twice the SDG 10.c target of 3%.
+- Target 10.1: In 119 countries with data available prior to the pandemic, more than half have achieved income growth of the bottom 40 per cent of the population at a rate higher than the national average.
+Sparse data from the pandemic suggest that two thirds of 50 countries have experienced shared prosperity post-2019, driven by North America and Europe, where in many countries transfers have mitigated the economic impacts of the pandemic on the bottom of distributions. - Target 10.2: For the 53 countries with 2015 and 2020 data available, the proportion of people living below half the median income has on average declined by 1 percentage point, from 13.4 to 12.5 per cent.
+This trend continued during COVID-19, in large part because of generous social assistance programmes implemented in several countries.
+Yet the proportion living below half the median remains worryingly high in many countries.
+In 17 countries, this accounts for more than 20 per cent of the population. - Target 10.4: The share of economic output earned by workers has experienced a sizeable decline over 15 years, from 54.1 per cent in 2004 to 52.6 per cent in 2019.
+This decline represents \$590 (purchasing power parity) per worker on average.
+As earnings from work are particularly important for the less well-off and vulnerable, and as lower-income workers have been disproportionately affected by the crisis, the observed decline is disconcerting. - Target 10.7: The International Organization for Migration Missing Migrants Project has recorded 54,127 deaths on migratory routes worldwide since 2015, of which 6,878 were recorded in 2022.
+However, the real number of lives lost is certainly higher:

+- The number of people displaced from their countries owing to war, conflict, persecution, human rights violations or public disorder has increased annually for over a decade.
+By mid-2022, there were 32.5 million refugees worldwide, among 103 million forcibly displaced persons.
+By the same time, the ratio of refugees to every 100,000 people has risen to 398, an 87 per cent increase from 2015, as forced displacement continues to rise; - Globally, in 2021, 62.3 per cent of 138 countries with data reported having a wide range of policies to facilitate the orderly, safe, regular and responsible migration and mobility of people, defined as having policy measures for 80 per cent or more of the 30 subcategories under the six domains of the indicator. - Target 10.c: The global average cost of sending \$200 in remittances decreased from 9.3 per cent in 2011, to 7.42 per cent in 2016 and 6.3 per cent in 2021, which remains more than twice the Goal 10.c target of 3 per cent.

-Goal 11.
-Make cities and human settlements inclusive, safe, resilient and sustainable disproportionate impacts on cities.
+Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable disproportionate impacts on cities.
 These factors mean that the world is far from achieving the goal of sustainable cities.
 In many developing countries, slum populations have been growing, putting at risk the target of adequate housing for all by 2030.
 Since 2015, the number of countries with national disaster risk reduction strategies has more than doubled.
-To achieve SDG 11, efforts must focus on strengthening capacities for planning for urban development, improving access to public transportation and enhancing waste management.
+To achieve Goal 11, efforts must focus on strengthening capacities for planning urban development, improving access to public transportation and enhancing waste management.